Nick Fury: Strange Tales and solo series

 A six-issue miniseries, Nick Fury vs. S.H.I.E.L.D.
-(June–Nov.
-1988) was followed by Nick Fury, Agent of S.H.I.E.L.D. vol. 2.
-The latter series lasted 47 issues (Sept.
-1989–May 1993); its pivotal story arc was "the Deltite Affair", in which many S.H.I.E.L.D. agents were replaced with Life Model Decoys in a takeover attempt.
+(June–November 1988) was followed by Nick Fury, Agent of S.H.I.E.L.D. vol. 2.
+The latter series lasted 47 issues (September 1989 – May 1993); its pivotal story arc was "the Deltite Affair", in which many S.H.I.E.L.D. agents were replaced with Life Model Decoys in a takeover attempt.

 A year after that series ended, the one-shot Fury (May 1994), using retroactive continuity, altered the events of those previous two series.
-The Fury one-shot had cast them as a series of staged events designed to distract Fury from the resurrection plans of HYDRA head Baron von Strucker.
+The Fury one-shot had cast them as a series of staged events designed to distract Fury from the resurrection plans of Hydra head Baron von Strucker.
 The following year, writer Chaykin and penciller Corky Lehmkuhl produced the four-issue miniseries Fury of S.H.I.E.L.D.
 (April–July 1995).
-Various publications have additionally focused on Nick Fury's solo adventures, such as the graphic novels and one-shots Wolverine/Nick Fury: The Scorpio Connection (1989), Wolverine/Nick Fury: Scorpio Rising (Oct.
-1994), Fury/Black Widow: Death Duty and Captain America and Nick Fury: Blood Truce (both Feb.
-1995), and Captain America and Nick Fury: The Otherworld War (Oct.
-2001).
+Various publications have additionally focused on Nick Fury's solo adventures, such as the graphic novels and one-shots Wolverine/Nick Fury: The Scorpio Connection (1989), Wolverine/Nick Fury: Scorpio Rising (October 1994), Fury/Black Widow: Death Duty and Captain America and Nick Fury: Blood Truce (both February 1995), and Captain America and Nick Fury: The Otherworld War (October 2001).
 He starred in the 2004–2005 Secret War miniseries.

 In the 2018 Exiles series "The Unseen" will recruit characters to combat an unknown galactic threat.

+In May 2023 Marvel published a double sized one-shot Fury made to commemorate the character's 60th anniversary.